lifeparticle/dhushor-ui/CONTRIBUTING.md

     ```
 6. Create a pull request

-    5.1 Use the url from the terminal
+    6.1 Use the url from the terminal

     ```bash
     remote: Create a pull request for 'issue-2' on GitHub by visiting:
     remote:      https://github.com/........................
     ```

-    5.2 If you're haveing problem finding the url
+    6.2 If you're having problem finding the url

         a) https://github.com/lifeparticle/dhushor/pulls